 They dive right into American History and give a class presentation on George Washington’s family life, walk down the hall to take an Algebra exam, run a 4 minute mile in P.E., have a profound discussion on the poetry and life of Robert Frost, sit ackwardly in the cafeteria at the “uncool” table, dissect a butterfly in biology, learn a new song on the trumpet, and the day’s not even done yet.

-All of this with different teachers with unique demands and personalities.
+All of this is happening with different teachers who have unique demands and personalities.
 And let’s not even talk about all the judging, bullying, and peer-pressure being thrown around at our kids every single day.

 They need a break.